Lathom: Toponymy

 Lathom was recorded as Latune in the Domesday Book in 1086, Lathum in 1200, and Lathom in 1223 after which it was the usual spelling.
+It derives from the dative plural of Old Norse hlaða, a barn.
+Lathom thus means at the barns.

 Manor

 In 1066 the manor of Lathom was the most important of 17 manors held by Uctred, an Anglo-Danish landowner.
 These manors were set up by Æthelstan in the 10th century.
 By 1189 Robert Fitzhenry de Lathom possessed lands throughout south Lancashire, extending to Flixton in the barony of Manchester.
 Siward son of Dunning held the township in thanage in the reign of Henry II.
 Robert de Lathom, in the reign of Edward I was granted the right to hold a market and an annual fair.
 Robert Lathom founded Burscough Priory in or before 1189.

-The manor was conveyed by the marriage of Isabella de Lathom, Sir Thomas Lathom's daughter to Sir John Stanley in 1385, the reign of Henry IV.
-Thomas Stanley, 1st Earl of Derby entertained Henry VII in his castle at Lathom.
+The manor was conveyed by the marriage of Isabella de Lathom, Sir Thomas Lathom's daughter, to Sir John Stanley in 1385; Thomas Stanley, 1st Earl of Derby entertained Henry VII in his castle at Lathom.

 The present West Wing of Lathom House gives a hint of the importance of Lathom and the Stanley family who became the earls of Derby.
 The village grew around the castle at Lathom.